davidgiven/cowgol/doc/index.md

 all need memory.
 This isn't free, so I'll need to make things smaller, improve code sizes, make the generated code more efficient, etc.

-But let's be honest; you're trying to compile a modern-ish language on a 2MHz 6502 with 64kB of RAM.
+But let's be honest; you're trying to compile a modern-ish language on a 2-4MHz device with 64kB of RAM.
 It's not going to be fast.

 Who?
 ----